-In 2002, vintner Leslie Rudd hosted a tasting of wines made by Jewish winemakers at his Napa Valley Oakville estate.
+In 2002, the late vintner, Leslie Rudd, hosted a tasting of wines made by Jewish winemakers at his Napa Valley Oakville estate.
 Eli Ben-Zaken, the owner of Israel’s Domaine du Castel winery, was among those who poured their wines.
-So was Jeff Morgan, who offered a non-kosher dry rosé that he made at the time called SoloRosa.
+So was Napa winemaker Jeff Morgan, who offered a non-kosher dry rosé that he made at the time called SoloRosa.
 Both Jeff and Leslie tasted the Castel, which was quite good.

 “Why are there so few kosher wines as good as that?”
 Leslie asked.
 “I grew up in Kansas drinking Manischewitz.”

-Ironically, Jeff had been hired to work for Wine Spectator magazine a decade earlier.
-His first assignment was to write a story about kosher wines for Passover.
-During his 8-year stint with the magazine, Jeff repeatedly wrote about kosher wines and learned that they can be made just like non-kosher wine.
+Ironically, Jeff had been hired to write for Wine Spectator magazine a decade earlier.
+His first assignment was a story about kosher wines for Passover.
+During his eight-year stint with the magazine, Jeff repeatedly wrote about kosher wines and learned that they can be made just like non-kosher wine.
 The kosher designation was symbolic and had more to do with who touched the wine than winemaking techniques.

 “Leslie,” Jeff said, “with top-notch Napa Valley Cabernet, we can make the greatest kosher wine in 5,000 years.
 All we need are your grapes.”

 “Are you out of your mind?”
 Leslie replied.
 “If you screw it up, it’ll be the worst kosher wine in 5,000 years…. from Rudd Vineyard!”

 The two winemakers argued about how to proceed for nearly a year before they decided to make the first vintage of Covenant in 2003.
 But Leslie didn’t offer Jeff any of his grapes.
 Instead, he suggested finding another suitably fine vineyard to start off.
-That original Covenant vineyard was Larkmead, first planted in 1889 and located about 10 miles north of Rudd.
+That original Covenant vineyard was Larkmead, first planted in 1889 and located about 10 miles north of Rudd Winery.